Awesome

 similar states often (or possibly won't at all), but can be a problem if you try to use a WhiskerRandom as a hash.

-PouchRandom is often the fastest generator here in benchmarks; it acts like WhiskerRandom but has a guaranteed minimum cycle length of 2 to the 63 (as long as it isn't somehow forced into an invalid state, which its own methods cannot do).
+PouchRandom is the fastest generator here when benchmarked on Java 8; it acts like WhiskerRandom but has a guaranteed minimum cycle length of 2 to the 63 (as long as it isn't somehow forced into an invalid state, which its own methods cannot do).
 While it disallows certain states (state D has to be an odd number, and the other states can't all be 0 at once), if that isn't a problem for your application, it is probably a solid choice.
 After producing about 25 outputs, numerically similar initial states won't appear correlated, and shouldn't become correlated again for a very long time.
 It has 4 states and uses multiplication (in this case, it multiplies one state by another, always odd, state).

 There's lots of others here.
 TrimRandom, PasarRandom, ScruffRandom are all good but have the same or similar known flaw that WhiskerRandom has regarding numerically-similar initial states.
 TricycleRandom and FourWheelRandom don't have that flaw, but aren't quite as fast or high-quality as AceRandom or PouchRandom.